It's Your Choice 2018

 (Grad only) There is no Medicare reduced rate available to those enrolled in the Graduate Assistant program.

-If you or your spouse/domestic partner are actively working when you become eligible, you may want to consider enrolling in Medicare Part A as it may cover hospital services if your health plan denies them.
+If you or your spouse are actively working when you become eligible, you may want to consider enrolling in Medicare Part A as it may cover hospital services if your health plan denies them.
 There is no premium for Medicare Part A.

 Medicare Part B

-If you or your insured spouse/domestic partner is insured as an active employee under a non-state group plan, enrollment in Medicare may be deferred until retirement from that job.
-However, if you insure a domestic partner, that individual may be subject to a Medicare late enrollment penalty if they do not enroll in Medicare Part B when first eligible.
+If you or your insured spouse is insured as an active employee under a non-state group plan, enrollment in Medicare may be deferred until retirement from that job.
 Health insurance premiums will not be reduced until the employee retires and Medicare pays as primary.

 For subscribers and their dependents with End Stage Renal Disease (ESRD): You will want to contact your local Social Security office, health plan, provider and Medicare to make sure you enroll in Medicare Part A and Part B at the appropriate time.
 The State of Wisconsin Group Health Insurance Program will provide primary coverage during the 30-month coordination period for members with ESRD.
 You will want to decide if it would be beneficial to enroll in Part B during your initial or general enrollment opportunities to avoid later delayed Medicare enrollment and potential premium penalties after your 30-month coordination period ends.